monakhalidobaid/monakhalidobaid/README.md

 ### Fun Facts
 * I tend to debate code logic and bugs out loud with myself.
 If I'm talking to an empty room, I'm just in the middle of a breakthrough.
-* When I’m not coding, I’m either lost in a book or leveling up in a game.

 ---